This wonderfully flavorful pork stir-fry is made with pork tenderloin strips and lots of vegetables.

 - 1 tablespoon garlic minced

 - 1 tablespoon ginger root grated

 - 1 tablespoon sesame oil

-- Prepare the sauce: In a small bowl, whisk together the soy sauce, rice vinegar, honey, water and cornstarch.
+- Prepare the sauce: In a small bowl, whisk together the soy sauce, water, sriracha, honey, and cornstarch.
 Set aside.

 - Cut the pork tenderloin into ½-inch rounds and then cut each round into 3-4 strips.

 - In a large skillet or wok, heat 1 tablespoon of avocado oil over medium-high heat.
 Add the pork slices and stir-fry until no longer raw, about 5 minutes.
 Remove the pork to a plate and set aside.

 - Add the remaining oil to the skillet, then add the broccoli, peppers, red onions, and snap peas.
 Stir-fry the veggies until tender-crisp, about 3 minutes.
 Add the garlic and ginger and cook, stirring, for 30 seconds.